Rebecca Giggs is an award-winning author from Perth, Australia.

 Rebecca writes about how people feel toward animals in a time of ecological crisis and technological change.

 Her debut nonfiction book, Fathoms: The World in the Whale, came out in 2020 with Simon & Schuster (US), and Scribe (Aus/UK).
 In the US Fathoms was awarded the prestigious 2021 Andrew Carnegie Medal for Excellence in Nonfiction.
 The book also listed as a finalist in the Kirkus Prize and the PEN/E.O.
 Wilson Literary Science Writing Award.
-In Australia Fathoms won the 2020 Mark and Evette Moran Nib Prize for Literature, the Royal Zoological Society's Whitley Award for Popular Zoology, and the WA Premier's Prize for an Emerging Writer.
+In Australia, Fathoms won the 2020 Mark and Evette Moran Nib Prize for Literature, the Royal Zoological Society's Whitley Award for Popular Zoology, and the WA Premier's Prize for an Emerging Writer.
 It was also shortlisted for the 2021 Stella Prize — Australia's most renown award for writing by women and non-binary authors in any genre.
 Recently the book was distinguished by being 'Highly Commended' in the shortlist for the 2021 Wainwright Prize for Writing on Global Conservation.

 The unceded, sovereign lands Rebecca principally writes on, in Australia, are within the Whadjuk region of Noongar country — land that is, and always was, Aboriginal.

-The Australia Council for the Arts, the Department of Culture and the Arts (WA), and the Copyright Agency Limited have provided support for some of the creative projects that appear on this website.
+The Australia Council for the Arts (OzCo), the Department of Local Government, Sport and Cultural Industries (WA), and the Copyright Agency Limited have provided support for some of the creative projects that appear on this website.

 “There is a kind of hauntedness in wild animals today: a spectre related to environmental change ...
 Our fear is that the unseen spirits that move in them are ours.”